 A systematic review attempts to collate all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.

-- critical appraisal of included studies;
+- critical appraisal of included studies

-- data extraction and management;
+- data extraction and management

-- analysis and interpretation of results; and
+- analysis & interpretation of results

 - report for publication